 We received a media rate for the purposes of this review.
 All opinions and images remain our own.

-Update: Prior to publishing this post, we contacted the management to give them the opportunity to comment on the above mentioned issues.
-Their response to our feedback was defensive, and they refused to acknowledge that a stay at Governor’s Mansion is ever anything but perfect.
+Update: Prior to publishing this post, we contacted the management to give them the opportunity to comment on, and discuss, the above mentioned issues.
+Their response to our feedback was defensive in the extreme, and they refused to acknowledge that a stay at Governor’s Mansion is ever anything but perfect.

 Enjoyed this post?
 Why not pin it for later…